palmerabollo/egov/incubator/serverless-radars/README.md

     dockerizePip: non-linux
 ```

-TODO: document serverless-python-requirements
+You only need "serverless-python-requirements" if you plan to use third-party python modules.
-TODO: provide a template to make this process even simpler
+In the future, we will provide a template to make all this process even simpler.

 ## How to test an adapter